mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 [^foot-docker-compose]: <https://docs.docker.com/compose/>

-Docker Compose allows one to define containers, dependencies, network links and mount points using a convenient YAML file.
+Docker Compose allows to define containers, dependencies, network links and mount points using a convenient YAML file.
-This file together with all other artifacts required to run the TangoJS Panel application together with a minimal Tango installation are available at [].
+This file together with all other artifacts required to run the TangoJS Panel application together with a minimal Tango installation are available at TODO [].
 A Docker Compose file with Tango, MySQL database and mTango has been created during TangoJS development and is available online[^foot-tango-workspace].
 One can add a new entry in the `services` section of `docker-compose.yml` file in order to  automatically start TangoJS Panel together with other services.
-Assuming that TangoJS Panel Dockerfile is named `Dockerfile.tangojs-panel`, the Docker Compose service could be defined as shown in [@Lst:03-tangojs-docker-compose]. mTango service will be available for TangoJS Panel under `mtango.workspace` hostname.
+Assuming that TangoJS Panel Dockerfile is named `Dockerfile.tangojs-panel`, the Docker Compose service could be defined as shown on [@Lst:03-tangojs-docker-compose]. mTango service will be available for TangoJS Panel under the `mtango.workspace` hostname.

 [^foot-tango-workspace]: <https://github.com/mliszcz/tango-workspace>